WRITTEN BY JAKE STUMP

 what it dubs its “repertoire list” that is played during pauses in the game.

-For timeouts, the band has around two minutes to perform.
+For timeouts, the band has two minutes to perform.
 For other breaks in the

-game, the band might play 10- or 15-second snippets they call “short ditties.”
+game, the band might play 10- or 15-second snippets called “short ditties.”

 House of the Rising Sun